 Spreading its offer across 14 islands on Panama’s Islas Secas archipelago, the remote, barefoot luxury of Islas Secas was a hit with judges, who highlighted the efforts of architects Hart Howerton in preserving the site’s delicate ecosystem and balancing sensitivity with sophistication.

-Asbury Ocean Club, New York, USA
+Asbury Ocean Club, Asbury Park, USA

 A surprise urban winner in the Resort category, where it competed with beachfront and rural properties, Asbury Ocean Club in New Jersey emerged as the winner of a strong shortlist.
 Praising the “courageous execution” of designer Anda Andrei, judges highlighted the property’s role in revitalising the surrounding community, and praised it for “bringing new thinking to the category.”